-Since requests for resources can yield large quantities of data, you may need to split requests to HTTP collection endpoints into multiple parts to optimize performance.
+Since requests for resources can yield large quantities of data, you may need to split requests to HTTP endpoints into multiple calls.
 The API implements a subset of the HTTP Range Request standard.
 This includes a

 Range header you can specify when making a request, and a

-Content-Range header that’s included in the response from any collection endpoint.
+Content-Range header that’s included in the response from any endpoint.